 Household Hazardous Waste (HHW) and

 Electronics Recycling Facility – open for residents only on Wednesdays and Saturdays, from 10 a.m. to 5 p.m.
 (Click for a listing of other HHW recycling centers

 in the community.)

 A place to drop-off used motor oil, anti-freeze and car batteries

 A yard waste disposal area and the processing and sale of mulch, compost and topsoil

 A scrap metal area for large metal items which will be recycled

-- Located in the Citizens’ Convenience Area, The Donation Place is in space formerly known as “Too Good To Waste” and will be accessible for drop offs only.
-Customers may no longer take items from this facility.
+Located in the Citizens’ Convenience Area, The Donation Place is for drop offs only.
+Customers are allowed take items from this facility.